kylemcguire35/thinkful-flashcard-project/README.md

 My asssignment was to create the componenets and CSS files in the Layout folder.
 All other files and folders were created by Thinkful.

-Running command "npm start" will run the Webpage and the server.
+Running command "npm start" will run the webpage and the server.